 What is Polystyrene?

 Polystyrene is a naturally transparent and synthetic thermoplastic extracted from a styrene monomer.
 It is typically available in two forms – Solid Plastic and rigid foam material.
 Its main characteristic includes softening when applied heat and its films and sheets can be transformed into various products used in different applications.
-It is one of the largest commodity plastic in terms of the market size(holding approximately 7% of the global thermoplastic market).
+It is one of the largest commodities plastic in terms of the market size(holding approximately 7% of the global thermoplastic market).

 The solid plastic form of PS is mostly used in medical and healthcare applications like Petri-dishes, test tubes, consumer appliances, containers, CDs, smoke detectors, etc.